Samarth-Hiremath1/social-media-caption-generator/README.md

 **PostPal** is a full-stack web application that empowers users to generate AI-powered captions, hashtags, and tips for social media platforms from uploaded images.
 Leveraging Google Cloud Vision API for image analysis and Google Gemini API for creative text generation, PostPal offers a seamless experience with secure user authentication via Google OAuth and persistent data storage in PostgreSQL.
 Users can customize captions by platform, tone, and length, all within a sleek, modern interface styled with Radix UI and Tailwind CSS.

+### I'm currently trying to host the project on Vercel!
+Check back soon for updates!

 ## Features

 - **Image Upload**: Upload an image to generate context-aware captions.